-Whether performance levels have improved or declined since the previous year.
+Improved consistent mas declined or current year Target/ The target set and whether it was met (within tolerance).
+This highlights areas requiring attention, while Trend Whether performance levels have improved or declined since the previous year.
 Though we cannot realistically expect to improve in all indicators, for each area, we must determine whether efficiency, effectiveness or satisfaction (or a balance of all three) is the priority, and set targets accordingly.
-Trend effect on (or a balance of all th rree) is the priority, and se t targets accordingly.
-Performance has improved Performance is P consistent Performance has declined ?
-Missing data for previous or current year Target/ er it was met (within tole to) target remain green ights are eas requiring attention, while
+Performance has Performance is Performance Associated and and and and and and and and and an those achieving (or close to) target remain green.
+Target/ Improved The target set and whether it was met (within tolerance).
+This highlights areas requiring attention, while

-Status Meeting target or within 5% 5 - 15% worse than target >15% worse than target (new measure or 'no service') Rank/ Quartile Authorities' results are ranked best (1 st ) to worst (32 nd ) to support learning from strong performers.
+Status Meeting target or within 5% 5 - 15% worse than target >15% worse than target No target (new measure or 'no service') Rank/ Quartile Authorities' results are ranked best (1 st) to worst (32 nd) to support learning from strong performers.
 Rankings are grouped into 4 quartiles for a higher-level summary.
 If not all authorities report, there are fewer than 32 rankings so quartiles are smaller (such as Housing, not reported by 6 authorities due to differing arrangements).
 Minimising costs is a broad financial sustainability goal, however, this also represents investment, so spend may be higher in priority areas.
-Top quartile - 1 st to 8 th place 2 nd quartile - 9 th to 16 th 3 rd quartile - 17 th to 24 th 3 rd quartile - 17 th 25 th to 32 nd 10 th rank
+Top quartile - 1 st to 8 th place 2 nd quartile - 9 th 1 3 rd quartile - 17 th duartile - 25 th to 32 nd 25 th to 32 nd 25 th to 32 nd